-- Students are to ensure phones are off and secured in their personally assigned Yondr pouch prior to entering Care class at 8:45am each day. - Students are to place their locked Yondr pouch containing their phone on their desk during Pastoral Care class each morning for their teacher to check compliance. - Students who arrive at school late will present their locked Yondr pouch with phone inside for inspection when they sign-in at Student Services.
-They will also be able to unlock their Yondr pouch at Student Services when signed out by a parent, carer or guardian.

-- Headphones or earbuds are only to be used by students when connected with a laptop and their use approved by the supervising staff member. - On rare occasions, teachers may plan, at their discretion and with Head of Department approval, to have students utilise their mobile phones during class to engage with a specific learning experience.
-In these cases, teachers will control the unlocking and locking processes in class and monitor student mobile phone use during the lesson. - Depending upon the circumstance, students who require access to their device during school hours may with permission do so at designated supervised locations in the school (e.g. Administration, Student Services, etc.).
+- keep mobile phones switched off and in the phone pouch for the day, and notifications disabled on wearable devices during school hours - if required, apply for exemptions for medical, disability or wellbeing reasons in accordance with the school's local policy approach, outlined in the Student Code of Conduct - damaged/lost phone pouches are to be replaced through student services.
+A new pouch is available for purchase by year 7 students only. - Students are to ensure phones are off and secured in their personally assigned phone pouch (year 7) or school bag (year 8-12) prior to entering care class at 8:45am each day. - Year 7 students are to place their locked phone pouch containing their phone on their desk during care class each morning for their teacher to check compliance. - Students who arrive at school late will secure their phone before entering the school grounds. - Headphones or earbuds are only to be used by students when connected with a laptop and their use approved by the supervising staff member.
+Senior students on study are not to use headphones in outside areas.
+They must be in a study room or the library. - On rare occasions, teachers may plan, at their discretion and with Head of Department approval, to have students utilise their mobile phones during class to engage with a specific learning experience.
+In these cases, teachers will monitor student mobile phone use during the lesson. - Depending upon the circumstance, students who require access to their device during school hours may - with permission - do so at designated supervised locations in the school (e.g. Administration, Student Services, etc.).